Drug Test Detection Times: How Long Do Drugs Stay In Your System?

 Once at the testing facility, you’ll submit your sample of urine or saliva, or in rare cases, hair or blood.
 Sweat tests may also be used but are far less common.

-Careful drug detection practices will be used by all personnel handling the sample to ensure there is less room for error.
+Careful drug detection practices are used to ensure there is less room for error.
 Samples may have to be collected in view of lab personnel if a previous sample has been tampered with.

 Drug Detection Testing FAQs